-My research combines computational mechanics, machine learning, numerical linear algebra, and high-performance computing.
+My research combines computational physics, machine learning, and high-performance computing.
 The objective is to discover structure in data to drastically reduce the cost of simulating nonlinear dynamical systems at extreme scale.
-This enables high-fidelity models to be used for many-query applications such as design optimization and uncertainty quantification.

 Recent publication highlights

 - Our preprint on model reduction on nonlinear manifolds using deep convolutional autoencoders is available on the arXiv; slides available here.
 (Joint work with K. Lee)